mythril-forge/homebrew-spells/spells/cantrips/mage-hand.md

 You can move the hand up to 30 feet each time you use it.

 The hand can't attack, cast spells, activate magic items, or carry more than 10 pounds.
-It also cannot handle complex tasks that would require an Ability Check.
+It also can't handle complex tasks that would require an Ability Check.

 ---

 **Sources:** PHB, page 256

-**Quality Assurance:** :star: personal pass
+**Quality Assurance:** :star2: consistency pass